BALLcoin/MN_Install/README.md

 For security reasons **1x2coin** is installed under **1x2coin** user, hence you need to **su 1x2coin** before checking:

 ```
-If not installed using default username lunarium, please replace lunarium with your actual username.
+If not installed using default username 1x2coin, please replace 1x2coin with your actual username.

 su 1x2coin
 1x2coin-cli masternode status